Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 and mapping to the relative fundamental homology class of ${\left(\x \times [0,1] \times \{-2\} \right)} \cup {\left( \y \times [0,1] \times \{2\}\right)}$.
 Each element $B \in \pi_2(\x,\y)$ is determined by its \emph{domain}, the projection of $B$ to $H_2(\Sigma, \bm{\alpha} \cup \bm{\beta} \cup \partial \Sigma; \Z)$.
 The group $H_2(\Sigma, \bm{\alpha} \cup \bm{\beta} \cup \partial \Sigma; \Z)$ is freely generated by the closures of the components of $\Sigma \minus (\bm{\alpha} \cup \bm{\beta})$, which we call \emph{regions}.
 The domain of any $B \in \pi_2(\x,\y)$ satisfies the following conditions: \begin{itemize} \item The multiplicity of the region containing the basepoint $z$ is $0$.\footnote{In classical Heegaard Floer homology, the definition of $\pi_2(\x,\y)$ does not include this requirement.} \item For each point $p \in \bm{\alpha} \cap \bm{\beta}$, if we identify an oriented neighborhood of $p$ with $\R^2$, taking $p$ to the origin and the $\alpha$ and $\beta$ segments containing $p$ to the $x$- and $y$-axes, respectively, and let $n_1(p)$, $n_2(p)$, $n_3(p)$, and $n_4(p)$ denote the multiplicities in $D$ of the regions in the four quadrants, then

-\end{itemize} Thus, finding the elements of $\pi_2(\x,\y)$ is a simple matter of linear algebra.
+\end{itemize} Conversely, any such domain represents some $B \in \pi_2(\x,\y)$.
+Thus, finding the elements of $\pi_2(\x,\y)$ is a simple matter of linear algebra.
 A homology class $B \in \pi_2(\x,\y)$ is called \emph{positive} if the regions in its domain all have non-negative multiplicity; only positive classes can support holomorphic representatives.

 We shall describe only the invariant $\CFD$ here, since we do not compute $\CFA$ explicitly from a Heegaard diagram in this paper.

 We identify the boundary of $\Sigma$ with $-\ZZ$.
 Assume that the $\alpha$ arcs are labeled so that $\alpha_1^a \cap \partial \Sigma = \{a_1,a_3\}$ and $\alpha_2^a \cap \partial \Sigma = \{a_2, a_4\}$.